Workspace After Lockdown ////

 The proliferation of this technology needs to be read alongside other trends, most notably the shrinking of company sizes as well as their longevity.
 Viewing this alongside a rapid growth in the numbers of self employed and free-lancer staff has led to an increased demand for flexible space on short lets that can accommodate fluctuating sizes of organisations and offer useable space with little upfront cap-ex investment from the tenant.
 The massive surge in co-working provision provides evidence for this as more tenants seek the agility of ‘property as a service’ rather than simply empty square feet on long leases which they will need to fit out and furnish.

 A model to accommodate these changes will be far removed from the cat-A office typically offered in the current market.
 Tenants will by not just space but also membership - access to shared amenity spaces, meeting rooms, terraces and gardens, presentation suites, video and audio editing suites, invitations to events and classes, gym access and fitness classes.
-They will also access the buildings corresponding virtual network and support as well as potential to use other buildings in other locations where management or ownership and mutual agreements.
+They will also access the buildings corresponding virtual network as well as having the potential to use other buildings in other locations where management or ownership have mutual agreements.

 #4 - Speculation 01

 UB-01 imagines the works required to transform an existing building to meet these ambitions and create a space with a contemporary and distinctive character that drives a broad appeal to targeted markets.
-To achieve we’ve proposed a series of architectural moves - demolition and additions that make significant changes that embody the facilitate proposed range of activities and realise the projects ethos.
+To achieve this we’ve proposed a series of architectural moves - demolition and additions that make significant changes that embody and facilitate the proposed range of activities and realise the projects ethos.

 The permeable ground floor